 - 1. Open fire door and open the primary air inlet by turning the control knob on the back of the stove fully clockwise to setting 4 on the thermostat. - 2.
-Open the secondary air inlet by pulling it out fully to the right. - 3.
+Open the secondary air inlet by pushing the lever fully back. - 3.
 Cover the grate with crumpled pieces of paper and lay 10-12 pieces of kindling on top of the paper towards the back of the firebox. - 4.
 Ignite and close the fire door. - 5.
 When the kindling is well alight open the fire door and add more kindling of a larger size to sustain the fire.
 Close the fire door. - 6.
 When a hot bed of coal is established add the normal fuel. - 7.
 When well lighted, adjust the thermostat to give the required heat output.